nullbyto/MuslimBot/Documentation.md

 ```

 #### +morphology
-**+morphology** allows you to analyse the Arabic morphology of any word in the Qur'an.
+allows you to analyse the Arabic morphology of any word in the Qur'an.

 ```
 +morphology [surah]:[verse]:[word number]